How it works

 Common side effects

-Skin rash, Erythema, Allergic skin rash, Application site inflammation, Application site irritation, Application site skin tenderness, Application site reaction, Application site oozing, Application site blister, Blisters on skin, Burning sensation, Itching, Nail discoloration, Skin irritation
+Skin rash, Erythema, Allergic skin rash, Application site inflammation, Application site irritation, Application site skin tenderness, Application site reactions (burning, irritation, itching and redness), Application site oozing, Application site blister, Blisters on skin, Burning sensation, Itching, Nail discoloration, Skin irritation

 - Do not take bath, shower, or swim for at least 8 hours after applying ciclopirox topical solution.